-- Karamu Road South, from Pattison Road south to Murdoch Road - Ebbett Park during daylight saving hours between 7.30pm and 7.00am the following day, and between 6.00pm and 7.00am the following day during the remainder of the year. - Duke Street Reserve. - Pakowhai Country Park.
+- Karamu Road South, from Pattison Road south to Murdoch Road

+- Ebbett Park from 5.00pm to 8.00am

+- Duke Street Reserve.

+- Pakowhai Country Park.

 Flaxmere

 - Portsmouth Road, from Wilson Road, west to the end of Portsmouth Road - The Flaxmere Green Belt to the west of Tarbet Street, Arklow Place and Frobisher Street between Kirkwood Road and Flaxmere Avenue.